cchrischen/CUnnect/README.md

    pnpm dev
    ```

-* Credit to [this repo](https://github.com/cornell-dti/trends-mono/tree/main/frontend-starter) for template.
+* Thanks to [Trend in Web Dev](https://webdev.cornelldti.org/) course for teaching full-stack development and credit to [their repo](https://github.com/cornell-dti/trends-mono/tree/main/frontend-starter) for template.
-* Credit to Freepik for HomePage svg.
+* Credit to [Freepik](https://www.freepik.com/) for HomePage svg.